robertesler/cordova-pd/README.md

 ```
 window.plugins.pd.receiveMessage("sendName")
 ```
-Receive a List to a sender (returns a JSON)
+Receive a List from a sender (returns a JSON)
 ```
 window.plugins.pd.receiveList("sendName")
 ```